 As you get closer, you’ll be tempted to stop to take a photo.
 Don’t.
 You’ll be blocking traffic and the view just gets better.
 Keep going.

 The view out to sea as you round the final bend is breath-taking.
 If you time it right, you may even see the Ferry coming in from, or going out to Rosslare from Fishguard.
+This map may help.

 The first bit of parking you come to is very limited and there may well be people already here.
 If you’re not there before 11.30am even on a weekday you’ll be lucky to get a space here.
 If you can, great, you can watch the sunset from the comfort of your car if you choose.
 We’d still say to get out and walk over to the lighthouse anyway.
 But if you can’t park here, don’t worry, stay on the road and you’ll come to a larger parking ground overlooking the bay which is actually closer to the lighthouse.

-For bird watchers and animal enthusiasts there’s also an old coast guard lockout near the lighthouse.
+For bird watchers and animal enthusiasts there’s also an old coast guard lookout near the lighthouse.
 It’s easily accessible and lots of migrating seabirds which follow the coast of Britain can be seen here.
 It is also a great place to see seals, dolphins and porpoise.
 In fact on this very visit we saw a couple of seals in the bay.